xieshiyao/xerus/doc/optimization.md

 used by your project with one compiled with the `-D XERUS_DISABLE_RUNTIME_CHECKS` flag.

 ## Use c++ instead of Python
+The interface between the languages python and c++ makes it necessary to perform operations for the sole purpose of compatibility between the otherwise incompatible languages.
+Often this includes copies of vectors of integers (whenever dimensions are specified or queried) and sometimes even deep copies of whole tensors (`.from_ndarray()` and `.to_ndarray()`).
+The only way to get rid of this overhead is to write your appliation in c++ instead of python.
+Most instructions that `xerus` offers for python look very similar in c++, so a transition might be simpler than you think.
+Simply check out the rest of the tutorials to compare the code snippets.

 ## Compiling Xerus with High Optimizations
 Per default the library already compiles with high optimization settings (corresponding basically to `-O3`) as there is rarely